 This is particularly true in the fixed income arena.
-Ten-year Treasurys currently yield 1.9%, for example.
-If you plunk for a bond fund with a 1% expense ratio, the fund will take more than half your annual income.
+Ten-year Treasurys currently yield 1.04%, for example.
+If you plunk down for a bond fund with a 1% expense ratio, the fund will take nearly all of your annual income.

 That makes no sense.
 The goal is for you to get rich… not your broker, manager or advisor.

 The U.S. stock market just finished the decade in record territory.
 The S&P 500 has registered a total return of 198% since the beginning of 2010.